WoWaster/Projects/Numbers/README.md

 **Distance Between Two Cities** - Calculates the distance between two cities and allows the user to specify a unit of distance.
 This program may require finding coordinates for the cities like latitude and longitude.

-<del>**Credit Card Validator** - Takes in a credit card number from a common credit card vendor (Visa, MasterCard, American Express, Discoverer) and validates it to make sure that it is a valid number (look into how credit cards use a checksum).</del>
+~~**Credit Card Validator** - Takes in a credit card number from a common credit card vendor (Visa, MasterCard, American Express, Discoverer) and validates it to make sure that it is a valid number (look into how credit cards use a checksum).</~~

 **Tax Calculator** - Asks the user to enter a cost and either a country or state tax.
 It then returns the tax plus the total cost with tax.